robotology/walking-controllers/README.md

    * `setGoal x y`: send the desired final position, `x` and `y` are expressed in iCub fixed frame.

 ## How to run the Joypad Module
+The Joypad application, called `WalkingJoypadModule`, allows you to send all the rpc commands using the buttons.
+The application processes the button press events associating them to the pre-defined rpc commands which are then sent through Yarp to the Walking Coordinator module.
+The joypad keys mapping is as follows:
+ * `A` for preparing the robot
+ * `B` for start walking
+ * `Y` for pause walking
+ * `X` for stop walking

 Suppose that you want to run the Joypad application, called `WalkingJoypadModule` in the same machine where the physical device is connected.
-The only think that you have to do is running the following command from the terminal
+The only think that you have to do is running the following command from the terminal:

 ``` sh
 YARP_CLOCK=/clock WalkingJoypadModule